hexdump0815/imagebuilder/doc/chromebooks/installation/dd-installation.md

 ```
 now after a shutdown the sd card/usb can be taken out/diconnected and the
 system should boot into linux from emmc on the next boot.

+after booting the system you can run ```/scripts/extend-rootfs.sh``` as root to extend rootfs onto the entire disk